digitaldave0/docs/builds/devops_install_windows.md

 ﻿
-# Prepare Windows 10 devtools
+# Windows 10 devtools setup

 ### Remove Most of the Unwanted Files